haresfaiez/haresfaiez.github.io/_posts/2016-07-22-UNIX-portability.markdown

 categories: Software, unix
 tags: featured
 ---

 We are lazy.
-Honestly! if some tasks can be automated, we will be doing that, immediately.
+If some tasks can be automated, we will be doing that, immediately.
 But, sometimes, we will be doing that all the time.
 Each platform will have its specific variant of the task.
 And it will be upgraded with each platform update, may be just to adhere to the new interface or the new infrastructure.